FDA Approved New Genius 3D Mammography Exam That Improves Cancer Detection, Reduces Patient Anxiety

 SF: The worst thing about my job honestly is telling people that they’ve got breast cancer.
 It’s not fun to do, but I do feel that I can do it in such a way that can be comforting for patients.
 And so although it’s a hard conversation to have and patients don’t want to hear that answer, I’m in a position where I can help them significantly.

 MT: Thank you for that piece of information.
-Now when women do a self-exam what should they be doing?
+Now, when women do a self-exam, what should they be doing?

 SF: It’s important to understand the landscape of your breast.
 So the texture of the breast can change from month to month.
 So once you get to understand what your breast feels like, if there’s a change in your breast that has occurred longer than a month then we definitely recommend that you come in.
 And the change could be either a lump or skin thickening or dimpling or nipple discharge.
 So those are all important features to look for when you’re examining your breasts.